elifmo9/orf-finder/README.md

 ## 🚀 Features

+- ✅ Example DNA sequence and RNA sequence files available to give it a try!
 - ✅ Reads DNA sequences from a file
 - ✅ Detects and classifies DNA vs. RNA
 - ✅ Finds the **first valid ORF** (from ATG to a stop codon)
 - ✅ Scans for **all potential ORFs** across the sequence